-John Wiley & Sons (known as Wiley, for short) publishes scientific, technical, and medical works, including more than 7 million articles from 1,700 journals as well as 19,000 online books and hundreds of multi-volume reference works, laboratory protocols, and databases.
+John Wiley & Sons (known as Wiley, for short) publishes scientific, technical, and medical works, including more than 9 million articles from about 1,700 journals as well as 22,000 online books and hundreds of multi-volume reference works, laboratory protocols, and databases.
 Journal subscriptions are primarily licensed through contracts for digital content available via its Literatum platform (formerly the Wiley Online Library).
 The firm also produces professional and nonfiction trade books, such as the For Dummies how-to series, and is a publisher of college textbooks.
 Wiley has operations in North America, Europe, Asia, and Australia.
-Most revenue comes from the US.
+More than half of its revenue comes from the US.

-Wiley organizes its operations by three business segments: Research (more than 50% of revenue), Publishing (more than 30%), and Solutions (less than 20%).
+Wiley organizes its operations by three business segments: Research Publishing & Platforms; (more than 50% of revenue), Academic & Professional Learning; (roughly 35%), and Education Services (about 15%).

-The Publishing segment acquires, develops, and publishes scientific, professional and education books and related content, as well as test preparation services and courseware, to libraries, corporations, students, professionals, and researchers.
+The Academic & Professional Learning segment acquires, develops, and publishes scientific, professional and education books and related content, as well as test preparation services and courseware, to libraries, corporations, students, professionals, and researchers.

-Wiley's Solutions segment provides online program management services for higher education institutions.
+Wiley's Education Services segment provides online program management services for higher education institutions.
 It also offers learning, development, and assessment services for companies and professionals.
 The company assists clients with increasing enrollments for online programs, signing new university partners, developing digital learning solutions, and related services.

 Wiley has its headquarters in New Jersey and additional publishing, marketing, and distribution centers across North America, Europe, Asia, and Australia.

-Its has a US presence in Indiana, California, Massachusetts, Illinois, Florida, Minnesota, Texas, Colorado, and Kentucky.
-It has international operations in Australia, Canada, the UK, France, Gerany, Jordan, Singapore, Russia, China, India, and Greece.
+It has a US presence in Indiana, California, Massachusetts, Illinois, Florida, Minnesota, Texas, Colorado, and Kentucky.
+It has international operations in Australia, Canada, the UK, France, Germany, Jordan, Singapore, Russia, China, India, and Greece.

-The US accounts for the largest share of revenue at more than 50%, followed by the UK (about 10%) and Germany (about 5%).
+The US accounts for the largest share of revenue at more than 50%, followed by the UK (roughly 10%) and Germany (more than 5%).